A flavorful tomato mushroom soup for baby using 4 simple ingredients. Add mini pasta, ground meat or tofu to make a complete one-bowl toddler meal.

 - Optional: mini pasta

-- Add tomatoes and mushrooms and cook for a further 2 minutes.
+- Add tomatoes and cook for a further 2 minutes.

 - Add water and thyme and simmer on low heat for 25 minutes.
 How much water you need will depend on the juiciness of your tomatoes.